AndrewStetsenko/tech-jobs-with-relocation/README.md

 # 🔖 Career accelerators
 [Outtalent](https://bit.ly/toouttalent): A career accelerator dedicated to helping software engineers land jobs at top global companies like Google, Meta, and Amazon.
-Outtalent provides coaching, interview preparation, and job offer negotiation support—all with a "pay only if you get the job" model.
+Outtalent provides coaching, interview preparation, and job offer negotiation support – all with a "pay only if you get the job" model.